 2040 Laboratory Lec.
 0 Lab.
 3 Cr.
 1

 Prerequisite: permission of instructor.

 Participation as a performer in the LSUA Summer

 Theatre production(s).
 May be repeated for a

 maximum of four hours of credit.
+Offered as

+needed.

 THTR Summer Production